-The Financial Conduct Authority (FCA) has recently started a Credit Information Market Study.
-In the consultation on its terms of reference, the FCA is asking:
+In summer 2019, the Financial Conduct Authority (FCA) has started a Credit Information Market Study.
+In the consultation on its terms of reference, the FCA asked:

 Do you consider that the credit information market is working well?

-I don’t think it is.
-It has grown up over the years into a poorly understood, complex system which has many problems.
+I think it has grown up over the years into a poorly understood, complex system which has many problems.
 It isn’t working well for consumers or lenders.

 The issues fall into three main groups: